Antivirus Considerations in a VMware Horizon EnvironmentVMware Horizon

 - Disable heuristic scanning on nonpersistent virtual machines (VMs).

-- Make frequent software updates to your master images as needed.
+- Make frequent software updates to your golden images as needed.
 This ensures that if an end user needs their desktop refreshed or recomposed in order to clean a virus, they will lose as little software as possible.

 - Disable auto-updates of antivirus software for nonpersistent desktop pools.

 Important: This actually applies to any installed software, not just antivirus software, as updates made during use of a nonpersistent desktop will be lost on logout and refresh anyway.
-Ensure that you keep master images regularly updated with new antivirus software versions and signature files.
+Ensure that you keep golden images regularly updated with new antivirus software versions and signature files.

 - Scan VMware View Composer persistent disks—formerly called user data disks (UDD)—for viruses on a regular basis.
 Because this type of disk is persistent, a refresh or recompose operation will not remove any viruses.